 It's clear that giving birth is a painful experience without the proper medication.
 The pain brings about aggression in its victim, and they tend to get violent.
 Many new dads can attest to having fingernails jabbed into their arms or their hands squeezed until they turn red, but movie moms tend to rip metal handles off off hospital beds, punch holes in walls, and break bones.
-The audience benefits from her pain in the shock and awe of her temporary superhuman abilities.
+She becomes superhuman for a short time, usually for comic relief.

 10. Heroes can disarm a bomb with just a few seconds remaining.

 Action and thriller movies love to play a crucial scene down to the wire in order to add suspense.
 That includes disarming timers on bombs, usually by cutting wires.
 However, if you talk to a real bomb expert, they do not recommend this approach.
-It just looks heroic for the diffuser to be right in front of the potential explosion before saving the day.
-Plus, how many bombs really are sophisticated enough to run on a timer?
+It just looks cool for the main character to place themselves in front of the potential explosion before saving the day.
+Plus, how many bombs are really sophisticated enough to run on a timer?

 'Rush Hour' Disarming the Bomb